JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

 (e.g. via the [StaticArrays](https://github.com/JuliaArrays/StaticArrays.jl)
 package or [PETSc arrays](https://github.com/JuliaParallel/PETSc.jl)) and functions (such as our `f` above), and have them be capable of fusing vectorized operations.

+Moreover, a difficulty with fancy compiler optimizations is that, as a programmer, you are often unsure whether they will occur.
+You have to learn to avoid coding styles that accidentally prevent the compiler from recognizing the fusion opportunity (e.g. because you called a "non-built-in" function), you need to learn to use additional compiler-diagnostic tools to identify which optimizations are taking place, and you need to continually check these diagnostics as new versions of the compiler and language are released.
+With vectorized code, losing a fusion optimization may mean wasting an order of magnitude in memory and time, so you have to worry much more than you would for a typical compiler micro-optimization.

 ### Syntactic loop fusion in Julia